-The Argentine Institute of Radio Astronomy (IAR) is in the process of refurbishing two 30-m telescopes for the purpose of pulsar-timing-array observations, with the first telescope already undergoing preliminary observations since March 2018.
+The Argentine Institute of Radio Astronomy (IAR) has refurbished two 30-m telescopes for the purpose of pulsar-timing-array observations, with the first telescope already undergoing preliminary observations in March 2018.
 IAR can see a single, extremely bright millisecond pulsar, PSR J0437--4715, and observations of this pulsar are projected to increase the sensitivity in NANOGrav's "blind spot'' by a factor of 2–3 to different SMBHB systems, thus bridging the gap in our overall sky coverage, and providing sensitivity to a number of potential detectable SMBHB host galaxies.
 IAR can currently perform daily, four-hour observations of the pulsar, at 1400 MHz.

 Multi-messenger astrophysics has been highlighted as one of the NSF's 10 Big Ideas.
 This proposal enables that science, with a large return for low risk and low cost.
 In this proposal, we plan to

 - Acquire a dedicated storage machine with modules of Nx72TB (in a raid 6 array configuration) for uploading (through fast protocols, like globus) systematic pulsar observations at IAR,

 - Install software for remote station observations and post-processing of raw data.

 - Greatly increase the sensitivity of NANOGrav's sensitivity to gravitational waves in its "blind spot'' covering half the sky, with the inclusion of observations of PSR J0437--4715.

 - Daily observations of Vela Pulsar enabling studies of glitches on short to long timescales,

 - Raw data mining searching for Fast-Radio-Burst (FRB) with machine learning algorithms,

 - Follow up of Magnetars in the souther hemisphere,